osl-incubator/makim/docs/template.md

 Before delving into the different variable options, let's discuss `env` and `vars` scope, as it is essential for the subsequent sections.
-The `args` attribute just works in the _target_ scope.
+The `args` attribute just works in the _task_ scope.

 As mentioned earlier, **Makim** `env` and `vars` has three scopes: **global**, **group**, and **task**.